Garden Ant

 Biology & Lifecycle

-Reproduction Rate: Moderately high.
-While a single queen is a prolific egg-layer, the overall colony growth is slower and more seasonal than that of invasive tramp ants like the Argentine ant.
+Genetic studies of Garden Ant populations reveal Moderately high.
+While a single queen is a prolific egg-layer, the overall colony growth is slower and more seasonal than that of invasive tramp ants like the Argentine ant. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details